Wallington, London: Today

-Since 2007 new retailers have opened in Wallington, including Tesco Express, the upmarket 'Antic' pub chain and Caffè Nero.
+Since 2007 new retailers have opened in Wallington, including Tesco Express and Caffè Nero.
 These were in addition to existing retailers including Sainsbury's, Boots, W.H.
 Smith, banks, estate agencies and building societies.

 There have been two developments of luxury flats opposite the railway station, which were completed circa 2010 and 2013 respectively.
 More town centre flats in Shotfield Road were completed in 2015.

 A farmers' market is held on the second Saturday of each month.
 This is usually located outside the old town hall, but occasionally in the car park at Shotfield.

 Sutton Community Farm, the only one of its kind in Greater London, is located in Wallington.
 A not-for-profit social enterprise, it occupies a 7.5 acre small-holding of a type originally given to ex-servicemen following the First World War.

 There is a public library in the centre of Wallington in the "Shotfield" district; it has an outside terrace where coffee and tea are served.
 Shotfield is also where the former Town Hall, and now a college, is located.
 In 1980 it was taken over and converted into a Crown Court.
 The building ceased to be a Court in April 1999, and was later converted to its current use.

 The town saw the opening of a small independent cinema in May 2014 at the Brook Cafe and Bar, along with a recording studio.

 The Shotfield area of the town centre gained a modern new health centre in 2012, replacing smaller existing facilities on the site.